codaamok/Get-CMUnusedSources/README.md

 ## Table of contents

+# to add

+- explain html table output, especially the invalid path bit with local paths
+- explain if see "access denied" exceptions thrown to console, that's ok. it won't harm the results and it will be reflected in the results / reports that access was denied on said folder(s)

 ## Description

 A PowerShell script that will tell you what folders are not used by System Center Configuration Manager content objects in a given path.
 This is useful if your storage is getting full and you need a way to identify what on disk is good to go.